 A fanfic made by Finmonster, a fuse fanfic between Brave and How to Train Your Dragon.Political marriages are nothing new.
 Times are hard even in the harsh Northlands, with dragons and marauders in abundance and allies few and far between.
-But when Hiccup and Merida are forced together to forge an alliance between Berk and the Highlands, will the result be heartbreak or will unexpected feelings defeat an ancient evil that threatens to turn the world to ash?There are about 29 chapters as of yet, and it is still ongoing.Takes place after Heaven's Light.
+But when Hiccup and Merida are forced together to forge an alliance between Berk and the Highlands, will the result be heartbreak or will unexpected feelings defeat an ancient evil that threatens to turn the world to ash?There are 40 chapters and the story is completed.Takes place after Heaven's Light.

 This fanfiction series contains examples of:

 Absurd Cutting Power: For a saber, Bemühen can cleave through a wooden training sword pretty easily.

 Abusive Parents: Gobber's father was fond of stealing, killing, and raping, so it's not surprising that he wasn't a great parent.

 Action Dad: Merida and Hiccup's fathers, Fergus and Stoick, are both hardened warriors and are shown to be very skilled.

 Action Duo: Merida and Hiccup.
 Stoick and Fergus make a pretty good team when they try to fight off Mor'du as well.